Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Existing Datasets

-In addition, because many studies rely on the FSQ-NYC and FSQ-TKY, they are often constrained to the timespan it covers: check-in data from 2012 to 2013.
-However, POI data is inherently dynamic: venues may have closed, relocated, or changed in category over time. \cite{yeow2021point} underscores the importance of validating the temporal quality of POI datasets by recording whether and when a venue's information has been updated to reflect real-world changes.
+\citet{yeow2021point} further underscores the importance of validating the temporal quality of POI datasets by recording whether and when a venue's information has been updated to reflect real-world changes.
 This is particularly critical, as recommender systems should avoid suggesting POIs that no longer exist or have undergone substantial changes (e.g., a former bookstore converted into a coworking space) and behave dynamically over longitudinal periods \cite{Yabe2024}.
-Moreover, behavioral patterns captured over a decade ago may no longer align with modern user preferences and routines.
-For example, the opening of a new train station may significantly shift commuting patterns and the popularity of surrounding POIs.
+Moreover, visitation patterns may change over time depending on the city (see Fig.\ref{fig:top-poi-categories-small}), potentially due to shifts in routines.
+For instance, the opening of a new train station can noticeably alter commuting patterns and the popularity of nearby POIs.

 \paragraph{Low Data Quality: Erroneous Entries}